 - Locate all your hurricane items.
 Make sure you know where your flashlights, rope, sanitary supplies, food supplies, and other items are.
 If necessary put them up high.

 - Take out cash.
-You may have some cash stored, but make sure you take what you think you may need out of your bank accounts.
-Remember, many electronic devices won’t be working, and that could include ATMs, credit card readers, terminals, and point of sale devices at stores, etc. Cash could become “king” in these situations.
+You may have some cash stored, but make sure you take what you think you may need out of your bank accounts to last at least a few days.
+Remember, many electronic devices won’t be working, and that could include ATMs, credit card readers, terminals, and point-of-sale devices at stores, etc. Cash could become “king” in these situations.

 How to Evacuate

 If there is a hurricane heading your way that is stronger than a category 2, you may want to evacuate.
-Actually, you may not be given a choice as local authorities determine the severity of the pending storm.
+Actually, you may not be given a choice as local authorities determine the severity of the pending storm and what is considered the “evacuation zone.
 Evacuation will be necessary if you live in a mobile home as most will not withstand a hurricane.
 If you are planning to get the heck out of Dodge, here’s what you need to do:

-- Tell someone you are leaving.
+- Tell someone you’re leaving.
 You want them to know how you are traveling, where you are going, and who is with you.

-- If you have pets you can’t take, put them on the highest level of your home.
+- If you have pets you can’t take, put them on the highest level of your home with a few days’ worth of food and water.
+You may want to consider training your pets to use an absorbant pee pad or litter box.

 - Grab your binder with all your important documents.